dgroomes/kafka-playground/spring-barebones/README.md

      ```

-### Wish list
+## Wish List

 General clean ups, TODOs and things I wish to implement for this project:

-* DONE Remove Spring Boot and just focus on learning Spring Kafka
+* [x] DONE Remove Spring Boot and just focus on learning Spring Kafka
-* DONE Try to wire up the Spring Kafka objects programmtically instead of relying on the annotations (i.e. EnableKafka and @KafkaListener)
+* [x] DONE Try to wire up the Spring Kafka objects programmtically instead of relying on the annotations (i.e. EnableKafka and @KafkaListener)
-* DONE Can I remove the Spring app context entirely and just use the most useful parts of the 'spring-kafka' library directly?
+* [x] DONE Can I remove the Spring app context entirely and just use the most useful parts of the 'spring-kafka' library directly?